SomeWeekendReading/someweekendreading.github.io/_posts/2025-07-26-ceterum-censeo.md

 > [Ceterum censeo](https://en.wiktionary.org/wiki/ceterum_censeo), Carthago delendam esse.
 > (Furthermore, I think Carthage must be destroyed.)

-The exact wording is not known, and he may have changed it from time to time.
-I've seen a couple variations in the exact verb tense, for example: that gerundive/future passive participle construction, used to indicate _necessity/propriety,_ has always been a tricksy little inflection to me.
+The exact wording is not known, and he may have changed it from time to time ("delendam esse" vs "delenda est").
+I've seen a couple variations in the exact verb tense, for
+example: that gerundive/future passive participle construction, used to indicate _necessity/propriety,_ has always been a tricksy little inflection to me.
 But the meaning is clear, modulo tense fussiness: Cato wanted a war of annihilation against Carthage, Rome's periodic rival.

 Now, I'm no fan of ol' Marcus Porcius Cato here.
-He was a right bastard: a fascist authoritarian rich guy, in a state from whom we _derive_ our word for fascism (L. _fasces_)!
+He was a right bastard: a fascist authoritarian rich guy, in a slaver state from whom we _derive_ our word for fascism (L. [_fasces_](https://en.wikipedia.org/wiki/Fasces))!
 But&hellip; I have to admire his persistence.
 He _simply would not let go_ of the idea that Carthage was a persistent threat, and had to be dealt with accordingly, lest the threat to Rome come back repeatedly.

 Here at Ch&acirc;teau Weekend, we feel similarly about the threat Trump is now executing upon American democracy and upon civilization itself.
 He of course _should_ have been